Xilinx/Vitis_Libraries/data_analytics/docs/src/guide_L2/internals/geospatialJoin.rst

 Implementation
 ==============

 STRTree Kernel is implemented according to the algorithm flow.
 Its core design is the sorting of a dataset (x, y, id).
-In order to realize the sorting of data (size>16M+), two sorting modules are provided here: `blockSort` and `mergeTreeSort`.
+To realize the sorting of data (size>16M+), two sorting modules are provided here: `blockSort` and `mergeTreeSort`.

 blockSort
 ---------

 For input data (size = N), it divides the data into M blocks, sorts each block, and obtains M ordered blocks.
 The size of N depends on the capacity of the DDR, and the size of M depends on the in-chip LUT and URAM resources.
-Its design is show in the figure below:
+Its design is show in the following figure:

 .. _my-figure3:
 .. figure:: /images/strtree_block_sort.png